makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

 Currently, the macro doesn't edit the icinga.cfg file in order to add the directory in the list of "cfg_dir" You should think to make a coherent configuration.

+By default, the /etc/icinga/objects is present in "cfg_dir".

 ..
 Call the macro automatically